 Alternative Names for Cathars

-Patarenes and its variants: Patareni, Paterini, Patrini, Paterelli, Patalini.
+Patarenes and variants of the word: Patareni, Paterini, Patrini, Paterelli, Patalini.
 The word seems to have originally been used in the early eleventh century for a reforming part in the church of Milan, but was soon transferred to Cathars.
 It became the standard name in Dalmatia and was used extensively in Italy especially after the thirteenth century.
 In both places it was used indiscriminately for local Cathars and those from Bosnia.

 Paulicians: a reference to an early Gnostic theologian regarded by the Roman Church as a heretic.